 A cerebral palsy is a group of disorders affecting control over movement.
 Many people with cerebral palsy develop poor dental care habits and oral health because of difficulty controlling reflexes, coordination, and posture, which is caused by the condition.
-Our Phoenix dentist for Cerebral Palsy at Dental on Central focuses on providing special needs dentistry, including to patients living with cerebral palsy.
+Our Phoenix dentist for Cerebral Palsy at Dental on Central focuses on providing special needs dentistry, including to patients living with cerebral palsy and other developmental delays.

 The high-quality dental care we deliver is motivated by compassion, and the goal for patients to feel comfortable.
 Call (602) 266-1776 to speak with our office staff today so we may answer any questions you have and schedule an appointment.